bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 - The plugin never fails silently or throws unhandled errors to the user.

 ## Why These Approaches?
-- **Minimal HTML Extraction**: Using Joplin's renderer and extracting only the rendered fragment ensures compatibility with webmail and other rich text editors, avoiding excess styling and wrapper tags.
+ **Minimal HTML Extraction**: Using Joplin's renderer and extracting only the rendered fragment ensures compatibility with webmail and other rich text editors, avoiding excess styling and wrapper tags.
-- **Base64 Image Embedding**: Embedding images as base64 ensures portability and compatibility when pasting into other apps.
+ **Base64 Image Embedding**: Embedding images as base64 ensures portability and compatibility when pasting into other apps.
-- **Graceful Error Handling**: Replacing missing resources with a visible placeholder prevents silent failures and makes issues clear to the user.
+ **Graceful Error Handling**: Replacing missing resources with a visible placeholder prevents silent failures and makes issues clear to the user.
-- **Plain Text Robustness**: The placeholder logic for code blocks/inline code ensures that technical content is preserved in plain text output, which is important for code notes.
+ **Plain Text Robustness**: The markdown-it based renderer ensures technical content, list leaders, and paragraph structure are preserved in plain text output.
+User settings allow optional preservation of markdown features for more control over output.
-- **Global Settings Compliance**: Respecting Joplin's global markdown settings ensures the plugin behaves consistently with the user's preferences.
+ **Global Settings Compliance**: Respecting Joplin's global markdown settings ensures the plugin behaves consistently with the user's preferences.
-- **Async Regex Replacement**: The `replaceAsync` helper is necessary for embedding images, since resource fetching is asynchronous.
+ **Async Regex Replacement**: The `replaceAsync` helper is necessary for embedding images, since resource fetching is asynchronous.
 - **Toast Notifications**: Using toasts for feedback is less disruptive than modal dialogs and fits Joplin's UX conventions.

 ## Code Comments Review